ananya14-git/gemini-gem/README.md

 # 🤖 DevOps Assistant - Custom Gemini Gem

 ## Overview

+A custom AI assistant built using **Google Gemini Gems** that acts as a Senior DevOps Engineer to help with infrastructure automation, container orchestration, CI/CD pipelines, and troubleshooting.

 A custom AI assistant built using **Google Gemini Gems** that helps DevOps engineers with:
 - Kubernetes YAML generation
 - Dockerfile creation